 Distribution.
 Regionals - the team manual must be electronically distributed to participating teams no later than noon on Monday following selections.
-Super Regionals - the tournament director must communicate electronically with each team no later than noon the day following regional round games to notify the institution how to access the super regional participant manual.

 Team Hosts (FINALS ONLY)

 Each team should be assigned a host or hostess to assist during a team's stay.
 Team hosts will assist may assist with laundry, transportation, restaurant recommendations, etc.